highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

 ----------------------------------
 1. Enabled layout creator (GUI)
 To be able to use Dashboards with layout system and edit mode you first have to load the `layout` module.
-The order of the imports is important, so make sure that the EditMode module is imported after the Dashboards module.
+The order of the imports is important, so make sure that the `layout` module is imported after the Dashboards module.

 ```html
     <script src="https://code.highcharts.com/dashboards/dashboards.js"></script>